 - Your goals include a vision for your family that extends long beyond the immediate matter at hand, into retirement for you and your partner and adulthood for the children.

 What is a collaborative divorce team?

 When you work with the Foundation, your first responsibility will be to meet with the team facilitator – a professional that will guide you through the process.
 Once accepted into the program, the collaborative team may other neutral experts besides your attorneys – that is contingent upon you specific situation.

 Professionals on the team all subscribe to the three core principles and are formally trained in the collaborative process.
 None of the team members can be involved in any contested court hearing, and all hired professionals will withdraw from the case if it does result in a contested court hearing.

-The collaborative team includes the parties and their attorneys, and generally includes collaborative coaches, child specialists, and financial specialists.
+The collaborative team includes the facilitator, you and your partner and your attorneys, and may include collaborative coaches, child specialists, and financial specialists.

 Will my children be involved in the process, and if so, to what extent?